This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Not interested in the browser extensions, maybe?
 Don't need the clean-up tool?
 Using another firewall?
 Click to clear those checkboxes and they won't be installed.
 If you're using other security tools or know exactly how you want to use the suite, that could be a major plus.

-Avast Premium Security has a clean interface which keeps most of its complexities out of your way.
+Avast Premium Security has a clean dashboard interface which keeps most of its complexities out of your way.
 Launch the main console and you're looking at a large panel containing only your security status and a 'Run Smart Scan' button, while a Notifications icon lists any recent issues you need to know about.
 If you're the hands-off type, you could stop there and leave the app to handle everything else itself.

 The suite's other functions – virus scans, network checks, the sandbox, firewall and more – are organized into three panels, accessed from the left-hand sidebar: Protection, Privacy and Performance.

-With eight buttons on the Protection panel alone, these can look a little complicated, at least initially.
+With nine buttons on the Protection panel alone, these can look a little complicated, at least initially.
 But many buttons lead to little more than on/off switches or areas of the package you'll rarely need to explore, so once you've learned where everything is, the suite is easy enough to use.

 Still, there's some room for improvement.
 While Premium Security is supremely configurable (more on that later), there's very little you can do with the interface.
 Why not have the option to launch your favorite tools directly from the main console, for instance?
 Right now, it takes four clicks to launch a custom scan; having an optional customizable toolbar could reduce that to one.